cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

                         operation.
 - context_id (REQUIRED), an octet string, representing the unique proof Verifier identifier.
+- length_nym_vector (REQUIRED), the length of the nym secrets vector from the Prover.
 - generators (REQUIRED), vector of points in G1.
 - header (OPTIONAL), an optional octet string containing context and application specific information.
 If not supplied,